slackhq/foundry/docs/platforms/gradle/architecture.md

 #### Kotlin Configurations

 Kotlin projects are configured with KGP and Detekt in mind.
-SGP supports configuring Android, JVM, Multiplatform, and Compose Multiplatform projects.
+Foundry supports configuring Android, JVM, Multiplatform, and Compose Multiplatform projects.
 Multiplatform for targets other than JVM/android is limited at the moment.

 Common configurations include: